HeshanKarunaratne/aws/README.md

 - Stop spending money on running and maintaining data centers
 - Go global in minutes

+345 .
+Which pillar of the AWS Well-Architected Framework refers to the ability of a system to recover from infrastructure or service disruptions and dynamically acquire computing resources to meet demand?
+- Reliability is the solution

+346 .
+Which of the following are benefits of migrating to the AWS Cloud?
+- Operational resilience and business agility are the solutions

+347 .
+A company is planning to replace its physical on-premises compute servers with AWS serverless compute services.
+The company wants to be able to take advantage of advanced technologies quickly after the migration.
+Which pillar of the AWS Well-Architected Framework does this plan represent?
+- Performance Efficiency is the solution

+348 .
+Which component of the AWS global infrastructure is made up of one or more discrete data centers that have redundant power, networking, and connectivity?
+- Availability Zone is the solution

+349 .
+Which duties are the responsibility of a company that is using AWS Lambda?
+- Security inside of code and Writing and updating of code are the solutions

+350 .
+Which AWS services or features provide disaster recovery solutions for Amazon EC2 instances?
+- Amazon EBS and AMI are the solutions

+351 .
+A company wants to review its monthly costs of using Amazon EC2 and Amazon RDS for the past year.
+Which AWS service or tool provides this information?
+- Cost Explorer is the solution

+352 .
+A company plans to create a data lake that uses Amazon S3.
+Which factor will have the MOST effect on cost?
+- Selection of the storage tiers is the solution

+353 .
+Which AWS service or feature can a company use to determine which business unit is using specific AWS resources?
+- Cost allocation tags is the solution

+354 .
+A company wants to migrate its workloads to AWS, but it lacks expertise in AWS Cloud computing.
+Which AWS service or feature will help the company with its migration?
+- AWS managed services is the solution

+355 .
+Which AWS service or tool should a company use to centrally request and track service limit increases?
+- Service Quotas is the solution

+356 .
+Which task requires using AWS account root user credentials?
+- Changing AWS Support plan is the solution

+357 .

 ### Notes

 - AWS Budgets: Set custom budgets that alert you when you exceed your budgeted threshold